zeek/zeek/scripts/base/bif/event.bif.zeek.rst

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`, a: :zeek:type:`Analyzer::Tag`)

    Generated when a connection is seen that is marked as being expected.
-   The function :zeek:id:`Analyzer::schedule_analyzer` tells Bro to expect a particular connection to come up, and which analyzer to associate with it.
+   The function :zeek:id:`Analyzer::schedule_analyzer` tells Zeek to expect a particular connection to come up, and which analyzer to associate with it.
    Once the first packet of such a connection is indeed seen, this event is raised.